fluxcd/website/content/en/docs/guides/flux-e2e.md

 Below we describe the life of a commit as it is seen from all angles by a Flux user.

 Assuming a standard Flux installation, with all optional features enabled, we then explain how Flux users can expect their changes to flow through the system as a commit, and interfaces as they pass through the system and the cluster, chronologically, at every step.
-We cover every supported opportunity that users have to inspect and interact with their changes through Flux, with a focus on the commit, and special attention to show the role of each component of the GitOps Toolkit.
+We cover every supported opportunity that users have to inspect and interact with their changes through Flux, with a focus on the commit, and special attention to show the role of each component of the GitOps toolkit.

 It should be clear from reading this document when any Flux component interacts with the cluster resources or APIs, or any commit or registry data.
 This document narrates through those interactions so that there can be an end-to-end analysis of how Flux works that includes mention of any authentication or security hardening procedures that are in play for Flux at runtime.